Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Datamodules
 ===========
 DataLoaders and data processing code tends to end up scattered around.
-Make your data code more reusable by organizing it into a :class:`~pytorch_lightning.core.datamodule.LightningDataModule`
+Make your data code reusable by organizing it into a :class:`~pytorch_lightning.core.datamodule.LightningDataModule`.

 .. code-block:: python